 - Apply online, by phone or in person.

 - Submit required documentation to the lender, including tax statements, pay stubs, bank statements and details about the property you own.

 - Get an appraisal and title report.
 Citibank will order an appraisal to determine the value of your property.
 It will also order a title report to verify that you own the property.
 Citi uses a local and approved licensed appraiser to complete the appraisal of your property.

 - If you are approved, Citi next verifies your employment and homeowners insurance.

 - Close on your home equity loan.
 You’ll need to present a photo ID and sign paperwork.

-Current customers can also log into their online account to chat with Citi.
+Current customers can also log in to their online account to chat with Citi.

-How Bankrate Rates Citibank
+How Bankrate rates Citi